Camping in New Zealand: Legislative responses

 In 2011 the Minister for the Environment Nick Smith announced that the government would introduce a Freedom Camping Bill into Parliament with the intention that the law will be in place before the Rugby World Cup.
-Provisions in the proposed Bill will allow for a $200 instant fine for those camping illegally and a fine of up to $10,000 for those who incorrectly dump sewerage.
+Provisions in the proposed Bill would allow for a $200 instant fine for those camping illegally and a fine of up to $10,000 for those who incorrectly dump sewerage.
 The Bill passed into law as the Freedom Camping Act 2011 on 29 August 2011.

 At first, the Freedom Camping Act was widely misinterpreted as only allowing freedom camping in areas specified as freedom camping areas.
 However, blanket bans on freedom camping were explicitly prohibited by the Act.
 To clarify the situation, in December 2012 an update to the Guidance to Local Authorities concerning the Freedom Camping Bill was issued.
-The Update clearly stating "freedom camping is permitted everywhere in a local authority area unless it is prohibited or restricted in accordance with a by-law".
+The updated clearly stated "freedom camping is permitted everywhere in a local authority area unless it is prohibited or restricted in accordance with a by-law".

 The Guidance also reiterated a number of wide-ranging powers that were extended to councils and Department of Conservation (DOC) to control freedom camping in prohibited or restricted areas.
 These include instant fines of $200 for freedom camping in prohibited or restricted areas.
 As well as a summary conviction and a fine not exceeding $10,000 for discharging noxious, dangerous or offensive substances onto a local authority area (e.g. the incorrect disposal of human waste).
 An enforcement officer may also require people to leave an area, or seize a boat, caravan or motor vehicle if they believe, on reasonable grounds, that they have committed or are committing an offence under the Freedom Camping Act.

 The Guidance describes the use of freedom camping bylaws as the last resort to be deployed by local councils to ensure the environment is respected.
 The Guide identifies that the onus is on councils to educate the public and visitors about being responsible when freedom camping, and where appropriate provide facilities such as toilets, rubbish bins and waste disposal stations in areas where freedom camping is creating issues.

 In late November 2021, Minister of Tourism Stuart Nash announced that the Government would be introducing a Self-Contained Vehicles Bill in February 2022.
 This proposed legislation states that only self-contained vehicles with fixed toilets will be able to stay on land managed by council.
 Non-self contained vehicles will be allowed to stay on DOC land and commercial grounds unless the Department of Conservation has prohibited it.
 Freedom campers will be allowed to stay in tents overnight where permitted.